 The star schema is the simplest and most common dimensional modeling technique.
-In a star schema, the fact table is at the center, and it is connected to the dimension tables via foreign key(s).
-The fact table contains the numerical values or metrics that are being analyzed, while the dimension tables contain the attributes that describe the data.
+In a star schema, the fact table is at the center and connected via foreign key(s) to the dimension tables.
+The fact table contains the numerical values or metrics being analyzed, while the dimension tables have the attributes that describe the data.

-For instance, in the sales data example mentioned earlier, the fact table could contain the total revenue generated and the profit earned, while the dimension tables could contain the attributes such as customer name, product name, region, and time.
+For instance, in the sales data example mentioned earlier, the fact table could contain the total revenue generated and the profit earned.
+In contrast, the dimension tables could have the attributes such as customer name, product name, region, and time.

 The star schema is a straightforward and efficient method of dimensional modeling that is easy to understand and use.
 It is suitable for data warehouses that require fast and efficient queries.

-For instance, in the sales data example, the customer dimension table could be normalized to include separate tables for customer information and customer address information.
+For instance, the customer dimension table could be normalized in the sales data example to include separate tables for customer and address information.

-The snowflake schema is suitable for large and complex data warehouses that require extensive data analysis and reporting.
+The snowflake schema suits large, complex data warehouses requiring extensive data analysis and reporting.
 However, it can be more challenging to use and maintain than the star schema.